jubueche/On-Chip-EBN-Learning/README.md

 # On-Chip Learning of EBNs (Efficient Balanced Networks)

-This repository contains the scripts that were used to test the discrete learning rule on a network of 20 leaky integrate-and-fire neurons to drive a random recurrent weight into a balanced regime.
+This repository contains the scripts that were used to test the discrete learning rule on a network of 20 leaky integrate-and-fire neurons to drive a random recurrent weight into a balanced regime, as well as a pdf showing the derivations of the learning rule in more detail.
 Link to the paper: https://arxiv.org/abs/2010.14353

 ## Requirements
 Please install [rockpool](https://github.com/jubueche/Rockpool) using `$ pip install -e . --user` (more detailed instructions are in the repository).